Dr Ian Harrison

 Tell us a little about yourself:

-I’m dad to two wonderful little girls, Emilie (3) and Ayla (nearly 2) who are both keen little scientists.
+I’m dad to two wonderful little girls, Emilie (4) and Ayla (nearly 3) who are both keen little scientists.
 They’ve come for several visits to the lab at the weekends when I’ve needed to pop in to start/finish experiments.
-On the rare occasion that I have any spare time in between nappy changes and Frozen sing-alongs, I try and get out for a run, or play the violin.
+On the very rare occasion that I have any spare time in between Frozen sing-alongs and fort building, I try and get out for a run, or play the violin.

 Tell us a fun fact about yourself: